 Most of the concerns about creatine are rooted in pseudoscience, says Smith-Ryan.
 The idea that creatine harms your kidneys is completely unfounded and not supported by any research.

 So how did that rumor start?
 It was partially based on a belief that creatine will dehydrate your body because of how it hydrates muscle cells.
 However, research on NCAA football players found that athletes using creatine had less cramping, heat exhaustion, and muscle strains than non-users.
 And there’s nothing to suggest that creatine actually causes dehydration.

-Creatine is not linked to any dangerous health problems, and it has never been associated with death caused by overdose. safe from any dangerous or serious health concerns.
-That doesn’t mean it’s completely free of side effects.
-Some people experience nausea or diarrhea.
+Creatine is not linked to any dangerous health problems, and it has never been associated with death caused by overdose.
+As for side effects, a small percentage of people experience nausea or diarrhea.
 If that’s the case, you can lessen those side effects by taking smalls doses (think 2-3 grams), drink more water, or consume with food.

 Is Creatine for You?